Llano Uplift

 The Llano Uplift is a geologically ancient, low geologic dome that is about 90 mi in diameter and located mostly in Llano, Mason, San Saba, Gillespie, and Blanco counties, Texas.
 It consists of an island-like exposure of Precambrian igneous and metamorphic rocks surrounded by outcrops of Paleozoic and Cretaceous sedimentary strata.
 At their widest, the exposed Precambrian rocks extend about 65 mi westward from the valley of the Colorado River and beneath a broad, gentle topographic basin drained by the Llano River.
 The subdued topographic basin is underlain by Precambrian rocks and bordered by a discontinuous rim of flat-topped hills.
 These hills are the dissected edge of the Edwards Plateau, which consist of overlying Cretaceous sedimentary strata.
 Within this basin and along its margin are down-faulted blocks and erosional remnants of Paleozoic strata which form prominent hills.

 The Llano Uplift is well known for its large, granite domes, such as Enchanted Rock.
 The area includes several major rock quarries like Granite Mountain that mine the distinctive pink granite.
 Further, the area contains the only known deposits of llanite.

 In 1992, the Texas Department of Health identified the area as one of four regions with high potential for the presence of hazardous levels of radon gas.

 Geology

 The Llano Uplift can be considered an uplift by either its pattern on a geological or structural map of the top of the Precambrian rocks.
 It qualifies as an uplift because it consists of an extensive Precambrian basement high that is exposed by virtue of its surface lying significantly above in elevation the surface of surrounding Precambrian basement.
-However, the Llano Uplift may not have been ever uplifted as a distinct entity and at a single time as an basement high.
+However, the Llano Uplift may not have been ever uplifted as a distinct entity and at a single time as a basement high.
 Rather, it formed by the areas surrounding it having subsided around it and the Precambrian rocks underlying it having been elevated by the formation and interaction of multiple geologic structures at multiple times during the Carboniferous and Cretaceous periods.